jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/asm.md

 ## Login

-To authenticate in the ASM,
+To authenticate in the ARM,
 you need a valid user
 in at least one of these providers: